sensepost/cipherchecks/README.md

 Accepted  TLSv1.2  256 bits  AES256-SHA
 ```

-[testssl.sh](https://github.com/drwetter/testssl.sh) does way more than just listing the accepted ciphers, however the output of that is skued too.
+[testssl.sh](https://github.com/drwetter/testssl.sh) does way more than just listing the accepted ciphers, however the output of that is skewed too.

 ```bash
 $ testssl -E github.com